sk5050/Anytime-CSSP/README.md

 # An Anytime Algorithm For C-SSP With Deterministic Policies

 This repository contains the implementation of anytime algorithm for C-SSP.
-The paper is under review and will be updated once it is published.
+The paper will be published on AIJ special issue on Risk-Aware Autonomous Systems.

 ---------------
 ## How to run